-Many people do not recognize or dismiss signs that may indicate a heart problem, like a heart attack.
-Women especially miss signs of heart trouble because symptoms can differ significantly from the symptoms men experience.
+Many people do not recognize — or dismiss — signs that may indicate a heart problem, like a heart attack.
+Women especially miss signs of heart trouble because symptoms can differ significantly from the those experienced by men.

-Thankfully Longtin was not experiencing a heart attack.
+Thankfully, Longtin was not having a heart attack.
 However, any heart-related symptom could be serious and require immediate medical attention.

 “When we went to the ER, they thought I could have a blood clot because we had just gotten back from a trip and a long flight,” she said.
 “I was admitted for observation.
 They did blood work, an EKG and CT scan, and I stayed overnight so they could monitor my heart to make sure I was not having a hidden heart problem.”

 Heart problems were not isolated to just her father.
-Of her father’s 12 brothers and sisters, all except three had also passed away from heart failure.
+Of her father’s 12 brothers and sisters, all except three had also died from heart failure.

 “That afternoon I got a call saying I could be seen the next day.
 I couldn’t believe Sanford Health would be able to get me in so quickly,” Longtin said.

 “You can’t mess around if it’s your heart,” she said.
 “I am so thankful that I went in and was able to get peace of mind.
 Now, my care team knows about my family history and can take that into account when creating a care plan.
 Dr. Jonsson and his nurse were so great at explaining everything to me.
 Anytime I need to see him, I can see him right in the Marshall area.”

 - Yoga instructor’s scare an example of heart attack in women

 - One woman’s journey in preventing heart disease